I remember watching the 1987 cult

 drove a couple of minutes to neglected Beacon pub on Reevy

-dead and the life support machine was turned off (her children were only told after
+off (her children were only told after Christmas.)

-I hadn’t driven passed any other pubs so I guess it could still be a
+hadn’t driven passed any other pubs so I guess it could still be a

 money-spinner but the chap said he’d heard it was going to be torn down and